Kiran Musunuru, M.D., Ph.D., M.P.H., M.L., M.R.A.Kiran Musunuru

 Biography:

-An actively practicing cardiologist and committed teacher, Kiran Musunuru, M.D., Ph.D., M.P.H., M.L., is Professor of Cardiovascular Medicine and Genetics in the Perelman School of Medicine at the University of Pennsylvania.
-His research focuses on the genetics of heart disease and seeks to identify genetic factors that protect against disease and use them to develop new therapies.
-He is a recipient of the Presidential Early Career Award for Scientists and Engineers from the White House, the American Heart Association's Award of Meritorious Achievement and Joseph A. Vita Award, the American Philosophical Society's Judson Daland Prize for Outstanding Achievement in Clinical Investigation, the American Federation for Medical Research's Outstanding Investigator Award, and Harvard University's Fannie Cox Prize for Excellence in Science Teaching.
-He has been elected to membership in the American Society for Clinical Investigation and in the Association of American Physicians, and he serves on the NIH National Heart, Lung, and Blood Institute Advisory Council and on the Board of Directors of the American Society of Human Genetics.
-He recently served as Editor-in-Chief of the scientific journal Circulation: Genomic and Precision Medicine.
+An actively practicing cardiologist and committed teacher, Kiran Musunuru, M.D., Ph.D., M.P.H., M.L., M.R.A., is the Barry J. Gertz Professor for Translational Medicine in the Perelman School of Medicine at the University of Pennsylvania.
+His research focuses on the development of novel gene editing therapies for the treatment of cardiovascular and metabolic diseases.
+He is a recipient of the Presidential Early Career Award for Scientists and Engineers from the White House, the Pennsylvania Governor's Keystone Award, the American Heart Association's Award of Meritorious Achievement and Joseph A. Vita Award, the American Philosophical Society's Judson Daland Prize for Outstanding Achievement in Clinical Investigation, the American Federation for Medical Research's Outstanding Investigator Award, Harvard University's Fannie Cox Prize for Excellence in Science Teaching, and the University of Pennsylvania's Jane M. Glick Graduate Student Teaching Award.
+He recently served as Editor-in-Chief of the scientific journal Circulation: Genomic and Precision Medicine and is the current Editor-in-Chief of The American Journal of Human Genetics.
 He is author of The CRISPR Generation: The Story of the World's First Gene-Edited Babies and Genome Editing: A Practical Guide to Research and Clinical Applications.
-He is co-founder and Senior Scientific Advisor of Verve Therapeutics.

 Lay Version Explanation of Research: